arshmehar/Automated_car_price_prediction/README.md

-# Car Price Prediction Project
+# Automated Vehicle Valuation using Machine learning

 This project predicts the price of a car based on various features (like manufacturer, model, mileage, etc.) using a machine learning model.
 The backend of the project uses Python, Flask, and various ML libraries, and it communicates with a frontend built using Node.js and Express.